mahm0udsaad/cohor-resume-builder/README.md

 ## TODO

-- translate the skills content and make it general skills only
+- translate the Languages content and make it general skills only

 ## create a round that test and inhance all the parts in the app